slerman12/Help-me/2-Opposing-views.md

 Perhaps my alternative would've served better, and given her a spiritual, healthy way to resolve a [human struggle](https://www.tiktok.com/@mayte.lisbeth/video/7214069179610041642) that all of us share.

-Step 1: Get physical coercion, threatening, involuntary drugging, and unintelligent drugging out of the process.

 ## The artificial and synthetic

 I'm all for [#SexycareForAll](#intimacy-healing), but that's not quite what I have to say.